 On a different tack, also intriguing are Andrzej Jagodziński’s jazz reworkings of Chopin.

 Meanwhile Zbigniew Namysłowski had been exploring modern jazz since 1960, and began touring internationally.
 Here’s his 1964 album Lola, recorded in London:

 and he appears along with Tomasz Stańko in the Komeda quintet’s 1965 album Astigmatic:

-For aficionados of chinoiserie, in the gig he also featured Jasmin Lady—here he is with some more funky fiddle from Michel Urbaniak:
+For aficionados of chinoiserie, in the gig he also featured Jasmin Lady.

 In this interview Namysłowski reflects on his career and the influence of Polish folk.
 Here’s his amazing 1973 album Winobranie (instructively reviewed here), featuring additive metres and even an original take on Indian music:

 And in this recent video he takes a back seat to the highland string band Kapela Góralska (another entry in our list of world fiddles, cf. Musical cultures of east Europe; for more on Polish folk, see here and here, as well as Songlines):

 So it was great to hear Namysłowski at POSK, still in fine form at 80, along with his son Jacek on trombone.
 And Polish jazz continues to thrive.